Maharshi Mehi Paramhans: Life

 Mehi's mother, Janakwati Devi, died when he was four years old.
-His elder sister was very kind to him and she and his father took very good care of him.
+His elder sister, Jhulan Dai(झूलन दाय) was kind to him and she and his father took good care of him.
 He was admitted to the village school when he turned eight.
 At this school, learning was imparted in the local Kaithi script.
-At home he saw his father reciting regularly from the great epic the Ramcharitmanas composed by the poet Sant Goswami Tulsidas Ji.
-His father often turned very emotional while reciting and at times burst into tears.
+At home, he saw his father reciting regularly from the epic the Ramcharitmanas composed by the poet Sant Goswami Tulsidas Ji.
+His father used to get emotional while reciting and at times burst into tears.
 This made Mehi curious to know the contents of the epic.
 As the epic was printed in the Devanagari script he could not read it at first.
 However, he labored to correlate the alphabets of Devanagri from those of Kaithi and soon he could learn Devanagri script as well.
-The Ram charit manas left a deep impact on his mind and several of its quartets and couplets became known to him by heart.
+The Ramcharitmanas left an impact on his mind and several of its quartets and couplets became known to him by heart.
 He also learned English, Urdu, and Persian languages at secondary school.

-In his childhood days, Maharshi Mehi Paramhans was a worshipper of Lord Shiva, but his method of worshipping was unique: he would drive a nail into the ground, make it an offering of water and then sit in its front in meditation.
-As a teenager, he was a very good soccer player.
+In his childhood days, Maharshi Mehi Paramhans was a worshipper of Shiva, but his method of worshipping was unique, he would drive a nail into the ground, make it an offering of water and then sit in its front in meditation.
+As a teenager, he was a good soccer player.
 Impressed with his skills at dabbling the ball, his friends made him the team captain.
-However, very soon he began to lose interest in playing as well as formal studies even as he developed an intense fondness for the study of religious scriptures like the Sukhsagar and the Mahabharat apart from the Ramcharitmanas.
-He would very often retire into solitude while his friends were busy playing to study these books.
-His disinterest in schooling and formal studies kept waxing progressively and reached its climax on 3 July 1904.
+However, soon he began to lose interest in playing as well as formal studies even as he developed a fondness for the study of religious scriptures like the Sukhsagar and the Mahabharat apart from the Ramcharitmanas.
+He would often retire into solitude while his friends were busy playing to study these books.
+His disinterest in schooling and formal studies continued growing and reached its peak on 4 July 1904.
 Half-yearly exams of Class X were on and it was the second paper – English.
 The first question read: "Quote from memory the poem ‘Builders’ and explain it in your own English."
 Answering the question, he quoted the first four lines, as reproduced below, and began to explain these.
 The lines of the poem were: